Marijuana Party (Canada): Provincial parties

-In addition to the Bloc Pot party in Quebec, the Marijuana Party has several separate provincial counterparts, most notably, the British Columbia Marijuana Party which received over 3% of the vote in the 2001 provincial election, and the Marijuana Party of Nova Scotia.
+In addition to the Bloc Pot party in Quebec, the Marijuana Party has several separate provincial counterparts.
+The most notable is the British Columbia Marijuana Party (which received over 3% of the vote in the 2001 provincial election), the Alberta Marijuana Party led by Kenneth Kirk, and the Marijuana Party of Nova Scotia.
 The Bloc Pot and the federal Marijuana Party work together; however, the BC Marijuana Party and the federal Marijuana Party do not work together as the BC Party Marijuana decided to direct their activism into mainstream political parties.